shiriivtsan/spotinst-functions-examples/node-mysql-connection/README.md

 [Check Out the Code](https://github.com/spotinst/spotinst-functions-examples/tree/master/node-mysql-connection)

-This porject will allow you to create a connection to a MySQL database and either return all the values or given the right parameters will insert a new value into your table.
+This project will allow you to create a connection to a MySQL database and either return all the values or given the right parameters will insert a new value into your table.

 ## Download